Seanzy/mvp-starter/_PRESS-RELEASE.md

   Add favicon
   Practice redoing this entire sprint from memory until you can do a presentation with it, Then do it in angular

+Questions
+When I click send button, the post request goes in React component or in server file?

+  > show dbs
+admin    0.000GB
+fetcher  0.000GB
+local    0.000GB

+> use fetcher
+switched to db fetcher

+> show collections
+repos

+db.repos.find (repos is your collection)

+> db.repos.remove({}) to remove all documents

+> db.repos.remove({})
+CREATING A COLLECTION
+If the collection does not currently exist, insert operations will create the collection.

+db.messages.find() to retrieve